priyampatel910-cpu/Postman-Club-Recruitment/README.md

     pip install -r requirements.txt

 ## Running the code
  Every thing is vey simplified so that the code runs smoothly.
     Just make sure MNIST csv file is in same folder as the code file.
     I Recommend to run this code on terminal
-    After first run, a `trained_weights.npz` file will be created and after every run, it will be modified to increase accuracy of the network
+    After first run, a `trained_weights.npz` file will be created and after every run, it will be modified to increase accuracy of the network.
+Can't think of anything else.
+But if you